carina0329/ApolloLens2/README.md

 (Target Version 10.0.17763.0)
 2. Must build using Visual Studio 2019

+## There is also a HTML version of this tutorial: open installation_tips.html on a web browser

 ## Deploying an App
 1. Select ‘Clean Solution’ under ‘Build’ menu after every update in code.
 2. Debug using x86 and the desired build target (remote machine, connected device, local machine).